SahanaByrapu/Serverless-Web-Application/README.md

 :warning: These modules are intended to be executed linearly.

-After you have completed the workshop you can delete all of the resources that were created by following the [cleanup guide][cleanup].
+After you have completion, deleted all of the resources that were created by following the [cleanup guide][cleanup].

 ### Next

-:white_check_mark: Review and follow the directions in the [setup guide][setup], wherein you'll configure your AWS Cloud9 IDE and setup pre-requisites like an AWS Account.
+:white_check_mark: Review and follow the directions in the [setup guide][setup], configure  AWS Cloud9 IDE and setup pre-requisites like an AWS Account.

 [wildrydes]: http://wildrydes.com/